everweij/typescript-result/README.md

 There are cases where a series of operations are performed that need to be treated as a 'unit of work'.
 In other words: if the last operation fails, de preceding operations should also fail, despite the fact that those preceding operations succeeded on their own.
 In such cases you probably want some kind of recovering a.k.a. a rollback.

-Fortunately, result-ts allows you to rollback your changes with the minimum amount of effort.
+Fortunately, typescript-result allows you to rollback your changes with the minimum amount of effort.

 ### Example